 The compilation of the parliamentary precedents of the House is as important as any other function of the Office of the Parliamentarian.
 For each procedural decision made on the floor of the House, the Parliamentarian extracts the proceedings from the daily Congressional Record and writes a parliamentary syllabus.
 These “headnotes” must be precise, stating the real substance of the decision and its legal rationale in suitably narrow terms.
 To ensure a current digest of these matters, the Parliamentarian biennially publishes a House Rules and Manual.

 For the longer term, the Parliamentarian compiles the most salient precedents for formal, scholarly publication.
 These precedents presently fill 27 volumes with 6 indices, comprising thousands of decisions over the years of parliamentary practice in the House.
-The Office is currently publishing an updated series of precedents, the first volume of which was published in March 2018.
+The Office is currently publishing an updated series of precedents, which began in 2018 with the publication of Volume One.
+The most recent release is Volume Two, published in October 2019.
 Subsequent volumes for this set will be published on a regular basis.

 To bridge the span between a digest of decisions and formally published precedents, the Parliamentarian also publishes House Practice, a condensed compilation of procedures of current application.